 Put down that margarita mix!
-This homemade pitcher of margaritas is SO much better!
-My recipe is made as simple as it gets made without any simple syrup, and just 3 ingredients: orange liquor, freshly squeezed limes and your best tequila, the way a margarita should be! 😉
+This Large Batch pitcher of Margaritas is SO much better and the perfect cocktail to serve a crowd at your next party!
+My recipe is as simple as it gets and is just 4 ingredients: orange liquor, freshly squeezed lime juice, agave syrup and your best tequila!

 - Orange liquor of choice - Triple Sec, Cointreau, and Grand Marnier (not pictured below).